xmachinelearning/beautiful-jekyll/research.md

 subtitle: X Machine Learning (XML) Group from Prof. Jinbo Bi Lab
 ---

-The X Machine Learning (XML) group develops machine learning and deep learning algorithms for solving problems involving data with special structure, with an emphasis on healthcare informatics, online social networks and bioinformatics.
+The X Machine Learning (XML) group develops machine learning and deep learning algorithms for solving problems involving data with special structure, with an emphasis on healthcare informatics and bioinformatics.

 ## Research Area